To obtain a consular passport an applicant must:

 - Do not have an arrest warrant pending in Paraguay.

-- Pay the consular fee of US$ 55.00 (paragraphs 66 and 78 of Law 4033/2010), in cash or money order payable to the Consulate of Paraguay.
-Credit Cards or personal checks are not accepted.
+- Pay the consular fee of US$ 55.00 (paragraphs 66 and 78 of Law 4033/2010), in Money Order payable to the Consulate of Paraguay.
+Cash, Credit or Debit Cards and personal checks are not accepted

 Consular passport for minors.